MordragT/hua/book/src/cookbooks.md

 # Cookbooks

+New Idea:
+Adding/removing a cookbook should not change the generation, as it declares only where the hua-cli will look for packages, but remote packages can all the time be installed nonetheless.
+Also instead of just relying on the file hierarchy we may just create a cookbook.roc file which includes all the packages and provides a function to allow search the cookbook for packages via their name.
+As packages are already uniquely identifiable due to their hash (wich is produced out of the hash of the recipe), we do not need more information about the package for example where it was installed from.
+Multiple cookbooks could possibly contain the same package.
+The only information necessary in the generation is a package and its dependencies.
+Information in the generation should only be used when removing a package.
+When adding a package just newly information is added but none is read.

 ## Create youre own cookbook

 A cookbook is simply a folder which contains a list of recipe folders where every